Banking Checking Accounts

 Key takeaways

-• Although many options are available, parents should look for opportunities with no or low monthly fees, helpful features, and cards that secure private information.
+• Parents should look for kids' debit cards with no or low monthly fees, helpful features, parental controls, and excellent mobile apps.

 • Some family debit cards offer investment opportunities to teach kids about investing in the stock market or ETFs.

-• Banks and credit unions often have accounts for teenagers or kids, although they may have fewer parental control options.
+• Banks and credit unions often have accounts for teenagers or kids, although these tend to have fewer parental control options than kids' banking from online banks and fintechs.

 Company Best for Account fees